overminder/kitchen-sink/plt-and-algo/incremental-tc/BENCH.md

 bindings are recursive.
 This means that we only need to make tyvar placeholders for each strongly connected components.

-This gives tremendeous speed up for non-recursive bindings.
+This gives a bit more speed up for non-recursive bindings.

 ### Large files
-10k decls total, 5 files: 0.001s
+10k decls total, 5 files: 0.24s
-20k decls total, 15 files: 0.002s
+20k decls total, 15 files: 0.31s

 ### Small files
-20k decls total, 1500 files: 0.004s
+20k decls total, 1500 files: 0.047s

 (Any benchmarks above are generated with 50% def and 50% import and no actual recursive bindings inside a module)

 But what about recursive bindings?
+Let's say each SCC has 1-9 mutually recursive bindings.
+And we have 1/3 imports, 1/3 non-rec defs, and 1/3 rec defs.

+### Large files
+10k decls total, 5 files: 0.30s
+20k decls total, 15 files: 0.32s

+### Small files
+20k decls total, 1500 files: 0.07s

+## Detour

+Sometimes it's worth doing profiling if we don't know where's the bottleneck.
+So I used IntelliJ's excellent Java CPU profiling tool to capture a flame graph.
+Turned out that the `infer` function was doing excessive copying on the passed tyEnv (a Map), which was taking >90% of execution time ;D

+Optimizing that with a chained map resulted in a 10x to 30x speed up on large files.
+And it's even better on JIT-ed code (as excessive allocation is not something that the compiler can optimize away, and the allocated map is used immediately so no escape analysis / allocation sinking can be done).

+Now SCC calculation takes almost the same time as type inference!